Peterborough

 • Jolly Brewer 30 Foundry Road Stamford PE9 2PP Telephone(01780) 755141

-A locals' pub built of local stone, dating back to 1830 and twice the CAMRA branch Pub of the Year.
-The Brewer boasts a roomy split-level drinking area with open fires in the winter and a separate dining room.
-The car park and large patio hosts beer festivals in Spring and Autumn, while pub games, including the World Pushpenny Championships, are a feature.
-Four handpumps dispense local and national ales.
-One handpump is devoted to cider and a range of malt whiskies is available.
+A traditional pub built of local stone, dating back to 1830 and twice local CAMRA Pub of the Year.
+The Brewer boasts a roomy split-level drinking area with open fires in the winter and a separate dining area.
+The car park and large patio hosts a petanque court, while pub games, including the World Pushpenny Championships, are a feature.
+Four hand pumps dispense local and national ales.
 New licencees as of December 2023.

 • Kings Head 19 Maiden Lane Stamford PE9 2AZ Telephone(01780) 753510